 - High school students can enjoy reading Fighting France and then playing the part of a war correspondent in this war-themed language arts activity.

 - Memorial Day science activities just got sweeter!
 Load up on science and Oreo’s at the same time!

 - History/Social Studies:

 - In this Memorial Day game, students use clues to determine who a historical character is.
 Perfect for remembering fallen soldiers.

 - Art or Cross-Curricular:

 - Kids can often relate to one another in ways adults may not understand.
 Your kids may find that they relate to military children in unique ways.

 - Do any of your children think they’d like to become a military hero?
 Homeschooling goes hand in hand with this goal!

 - The Memorial Day worksheets, printables, puzzles, and more from Teacher Vision will add to any Memorial Day Unit Study.

 Whether you think of it as Decoration Day or Memorial Day, it’s a special day we’ve set aside to remember fallen soldiers.
 (If you’re looking for Memorial Day facts to quiz your students, see who already knew it was referred to as Decoration Day!)
+Also, check out this post for fun Memorial Day activities for kids by grade level.
 This Memorial Day, help your homeschooler understand what that means with our free Memorial Day Unit Study.